mathjax/MathJax/docs/source/output.rst

 =================

-Internet Explorer 8 has at least eight different rendering modes in which can operate, and that are triggered by the `DOCTYPE` of the document being viewed.
+Internet Explorer 8 has at least eight different rendering modes in which it can operate, and that are triggered by the `DOCTYPE` of the document being viewed.
 Its "quirks" mode is its fastest mode, and its "IE8 standards" mode is its slowest.
 This is the mode triggered by strict HTML document types, and since most modern content management